abigail-ryan/famous-places/README.md

 ##### Quiz Layout
 ![Screenshot of Famous Places quiz layout](documentation/famous-places-quiz-layout.png)

 Once the player clicks the start button, they are presented with the first question (shuffled randomly for each new game).
 The quiz includes a large image of a famous place in the world, along with a question, and four possible answers.
 The questions include some interesting facts and general knowledge, and vary in difficulty.
-Only after the player selects an aswer, the "next" button appears allowing the player move to the next question.
+Only after the player selects an answer, the "next" button appears allowing the player move to the next question.

 ##### Answer Feedback
 ![Screenshot of Famous Places incorrect answer feedback](documentation/famous-places-incorrect-answer.png)